Environment and climate crisis

 - –

-.
+—-.
 These have been implemented by governments, the private sector and civil society in over 80 countries in Africa, Asia, the Americas and Europe to develop sectors, value chains and businesses.
 The sales of BioTrade beneficiaries reached over €9 billion in 2020.
-For instance, in 2020 UNCTAD, OECS and CITES launched the Blue BioTrade project -—
+For instance, in 2020 UNCTAD, OECSOrganisation of Eastern Caribbean States (OECS) and CITESThe Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES) launched the Blue BioTrade project -—

 – ‒